 New Pacific’s flagship property is its Silver Sand project in Bolivia.
-New Pacific acquired 100% interests of Minera Alcira S. A. (“Alcira”), the owner of the Silver Sands project in July 2017.
+New Pacific acquired 100% interests of Minera Alcira S. A. (“Alcira”), the owner of the Silver Sand project in July 2017.

-After acquisition, a limited amount of exploration was carried out at the property during the period 2012 through 2015, including simplified surface geological mapping, chip sampling and minor diamond core drilling.
+The previous owner had a limited amount of exploration carried out at the Property during the period 2012 through 2015, including simplified surface geological mapping, chip sampling and minor diamond core drilling.

 Geology and Mineralization

 Silver mineralization is hosted by zones of sheeted veinlets, stockwork veinlets, crackle veins and breccia zones in brittle fractures in quartz arenites or sandstones of the Cretaceous La Puerta Formation which were bleached white due to sericite alteration of original reddish sandstones.
 Hydrothermal fluids carrying metals were likely sourced from the nearby dacitic intrusions and subvolcanic rocks of Miocene age.
 The hosting fracture zones of mineralization are mostly striking NNW and subvertical or slightly dipping west at high dip angles.
 Above the brittle quartz sandstone units of La Puerta Formation is the dark reddish siltstone and mudstone unit of Tarapaya Formation of Cretaceous age.
 Mineralized fracture zones are developed near the contact of the two formations but within the underlying brittle sandstones, hardly penetrating upward into the overlying ductile siltstone and mudstone horizons of Tarapaya Formation.
 These mineralized fractures could extend downward in the sandstone for more than two hundred meters, making an overall mineralized horizon beneath the Tarapaya siltstone and mudstone, whereas along the contact within the Tarapaya Formation formed lenses of tin mineralization called Bolivian type strata-bound tin deposit.